JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-project-configuration.md

 need for publishing.
 The iOS app can either integrate the framework directly or by using CocoaPods.

 This workflow is typically used when both Android and iOS team members want to edit the shared Kotlin Multiplatform code.
-The iOS developers need to install Android Studio and have a basic knowledge of Kotlin and Gradle.
+The iOS developers need to install IntelliJ IDEA or Android Studio and have a basic knowledge of Kotlin and Gradle.

 In the local distribution scheme, the iOS app build triggers the generation of the iOS framework.
 This means that iOS developers can observe their changes to Kotlin Multiplatform code right away: